RajeshKumarS/unintelligent-spacy-annotation-tool/README.md

 # unintelligent-spacy-annotation-tool
-A simple-and-dumb annotation tool for Spacy ner training
+An easy-to-use annotation tool for Spacy ner training